Ebonsignori/Node-PoS-App/README.md

-# Point of Sale System Backend
+# Point of Sale System

-This backend provides a RESTful API to management the data needed by a restaurant's point of sale system.
+Features:

-**Supports CRUD operations on the following persistent data:**
+   - Menu items with categories
-   - Menu items with prices.
+   - Sales of menu items
-   - Menu categories to which any menu item may belong.
+   - Day sumaries of all sales made in a day (TODO)

-   - Sales of menu items.
-Includes the total of the sale and the sales tax used to calculate it.
+API reference:
-   - Day summaries of all sales made in each day.
+   - *API* section of the [Server README](./app/server/README.md)

 ## Getting Started
-Start here to set up a development environment for the PoS backend.
+Start here to set up the development environment for the PoS system.

 ### Install Docker and Docker-Compose
 The first step is to install [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) on your OS.
 If you already have both installed and working, you can skip this step.